An official website of the United States government

-To be considered for future attorney positions with OSC, please submit your resume to email@example.com.
+To be considered for future attorney positions with OSC, please submit a cover letter, resume and transcripts to firstname.lastname@example.org.
 Resumes will be considered active for 1 year.

 Employment opportunities for staff positions are posted on USAJobs.gov (search “U.S. Office of Special Counsel" for OSC vacancies) Interested applicants must apply directly through the vacancy announcements provided on the USAJOBS website to receive consideration for positions.
 Each announcement includes details and instructions on how to apply along with required materials to include with your application.

 OSC is invested in the professional growth of our employees.
 Employees have access to a wide range of developmental opportunities, including conferences, rotational assignments, seminars, trainings, and workshops.

 DIVERSITY, EQUITY, INCLUSION, AND ACCESSIBILITY